 Where To Buy Eel Sauce?

-The best eel sauce is homemade because what’s in eel sauce is completely up to you and the ingredients you want to use!
-However, you can buy eel sauce brands, online at websites like Walmart, Target, Asian supermarkets, and Amazon.
-Don’t confuse Ponzu with eel sauce, Ponzu is a citrus-flavored soy sauce.
+The best eel sauce is homemade because you know exactly what’s in it.
+However, you can buy eel sauce brands online at websites like Walmart, Target, Asian supermarkets, and Amazon.
+Don’t confuse Ponzu with eel sauce; Ponzu is a citrus-flavored soy sauce.

 Other Names For Eel Sauce: